twangss/species_abundance_synchrony/README.md

 Distances among locations for example taxa are found at 'data/site_distance/turtle_distance_matrix_2025_0925.RDS'.
 Distances are calculated as lengths of minimum contiguous ocean paths using CODE LINK prior to model fitting.

 ### Model Files
-Data pre-pocessing and model fitting code found at 'R/turtle model fitting and selection.R'.
+Data pre-processing and model fitting code found at 'R/turtle model fitting and selection.R'.
 Model is in Stan and found in the model folder.
 See Model description section below to get started.
 Model output processing files for reporting species abundance, overall abundance growth rates, observation error variability by sampling method and species, spatial synchrony relationship refer to model output files here.

 ## Model Description (Bayesian MARSS)